swt30/thesis/chapters/03-models/03-models.md

 I will not be assessing the above equation for every model constructed in this dissertation, and an order-of-magnitude calculation will quickly show why: the Rayleigh number of a icy super-Earth far exceeds the critical threshold for convection.
 Taking as a representative example the case of an icy planet with a similar temperature structure to the Earth, here is a rough sketch of the Rayleigh number of its water layer.

 - For an Earth-sized and Earth-mass planet, the acceleration due to gravity $g$ is ~$\,10\,$m$\cdot$s$^{-2}$.
 - Ice VII is a good representative choice for the high-pressure phase of water inside a solid Earth-sized planet.
-The volumetric thermal expansion coefficient $\alpha$ of ice VII is ~$\,10^{-4}\,$K$^{-1}$ [@Fei1993].
+The volumetric thermal expansion coefficient $\alpha$ of ice VII is ~$\,10^{-4}\,$K$^{-1}$.^[@Fei1993]
 - Assume that our representative waterworld has a thick ice layer similar to the Earth's mantle.
 Then the temperature difference $\Delta T$ is ~$\,3000\,$K across a characteristic layer height $h$ of ~$\,3 \times 10^6\,$m.
-- The coefficient of kinematic viscosity $\nu$ can also be expressed as ${\eta \over \rho}$ where $\eta$ is called the dynamic viscosity and $\rho$ is the density [@Milone2014].
-In [@fig:simple-eos-comparison] we see that a representative density of ice is $10^3$--$10^4\,$Pa over the GPa--TPa range; I take $\rho\,$~$\,10^3$ to account for the planet's increased temperature over the zero-temperature EOS shown in that figure.
-Then taking the dynamic viscosity of ice VII as $10^{14}\,$Pa$\cdot$s [@Poirier1981], this gives $\nu\,$~$\,10^{11}\,$m$^2\cdot$s$^{-1}$.
+- The coefficient of kinematic viscosity $\nu$ can also be expressed as ${\eta \over \rho}$ where $\eta$ is called the dynamic viscosity and $\rho$ is the density.^[@Milone2014] In [@fig:simple-eos-comparison] we see that a representative density of ice is $10^3$--$10^4\,$Pa over the GPa--TPa range; I take $\rho\,$~$\,10^3$ to account for the planet's increased temperature over the zero-temperature EOS shown in that figure.
+Then taking the dynamic viscosity of ice VII as $10^{14}\,$Pa$\cdot$s,^[@Poirier1981] this gives $\nu\,$~$\,10^{11}\,$m$^2\cdot$s$^{-1}$.
-- The thermal conductivity of ice VII is ~$\,10\,$W$\cdot$m$^{-1}\cdot$K$^{-1}$ [@Chen2011].
+- The thermal conductivity of ice VII is ~$\,10\,$W$\cdot$m$^{-1}\cdot$K$^{-1}$.^[@Chen2011]
 - Putting this together with [@eq:rayleigh-number] we find that $Ra\,$~$\,10^8$, five orders of magnitude higher than the critical Rayleigh number of $10^{3}$.

 Convective energy transport therefore almost certainly dominates within the bulk of the icy planet we have just considered.
-In order for viscosity effects to suppress convection, the kinematic viscosity of ice $\nu$ would have to be five orders of magnitude larger.^[Within the icy moons of Jupiter and beyond, kinematic viscosity decreases with depth (that is, with increasing temperature and pressure) and only varies by about an order of magnitude anyway [@Hussmann2006; @Nimmo2018].]
+In order for viscosity effects to suppress convection, the kinematic viscosity of ice $\nu$ would have to be five orders of magnitude larger.^[Within the icy moons of Jupiter and beyond, kinematic viscosity decreases with depth (that is, with increasing temperature and pressure) and only varies by about an order of magnitude anyway [@Hussmann2006;@Nimmo2018].]
 Therefore I proceed by assuming that convection holds throughout the planet.
 Although this is a reasonable assumption, convection could potentially be suppressed if the planet were much more weakly heated or if the ice layer were much thinner.
 Therefore, in a more detailed model it might also be sensible to allow thin conductive layers at key transition points like at the planet's crust.
 Such layers would be expected to sustain conductive heat transfer because they are thin and occur at points where the composition of the planet is changing.
 This is the approach taken by @Valencia2006 when modelling super-Earth and super-Mercury planets and it is inspired by the boundary layers used in Earth models and the "stagnant lid" models for solar system icy bodies.

 Phase transitions may also affect convection.
-As a rule of thumb, exothermic phase transitions^[Here these are defined for the transition from the less dense phase i.e. down into the planet.] intensify convection and endothermic ones suppress it [@Milone2014].
+As a rule of thumb, exothermic phase transitions^[Here these are defined for the transition from the less dense phase i.e. down into the planet.] intensify convection and endothermic ones suppress it.^[@Milone2014]
 The key phase transitions seen in my models---from high-pressure or superionic fluid to ice VI or VII---are exothermic and therefore unlikely to suppress convection.^[See @sec:phase-structure-and-migration for further discussion of phase transitions within my models.]

 ##### Convection vs radiation